rapidsai/cudf/docs/cudf/source/internals.md

 ColumnAccessor(OrderedColumnDict([('x', <cudf.core.column.numerical.NumericalColumn object at 0x7f5a7d12e050>), ('y', <cudf.core.column.string.StringColumn object at 0x7f5a7d12e320>)]), multiindex=False, level_names=(None,))
 ```

-`ColumnAccessor` is a dict-like object that maps column labels to columns.
+`ColumnAccessor` is an ordered, dict-like object that maps column labels to columns.
 In addition, it supports things like selecting multiple columns (both by index and label),
 as well as hierarchical indexing.